puppetlabs/puppet-rfc/arm-9.data_in_modules/index.md

 syntax (the future parser is used for this).
 This means that `${}` should be used instead of the `%{}` syntax for interpolation in Hiera-1.

-This also means that any expression can be used, not only variable references.
+This also means that any r-value expression can be used, not only variable references.
 Most notably it is possible to lookup a value!

 Here are some examples: